The Worker Program is currently full and we are not accepting new applications. Please check back in 2025 for updates.

 The Worker Program

 The Worker Program invites young people to live and work at Romero House, a community of welcome for refugees, for a period of one year.
+The program consists of three main aspects: work life, community life and intentional community:

-Intentional Community: The Worker Program also involves participating in an intentional community with the other Workers and staff (about 6-8 people total), around a set of shared values and practices.
+The Worker Program also involves participating in an intentional community with the other Workers and staff (8-12 people total), around a set of shared values and practices.
 These practices include a weekly supper and weekend retreats outside the city 3-4 times per year.
 The Worker group also participates in a weekly reflection group on professional and spiritual themes (rooted in a Catholic tradition with an openness to a wider spirituality) and a monthly teambuilding activity.
 We support Workers in developing skills in self-awareness, communication, conflict navigation, and giving and receiving care.

 This full-time live-in program gives people the opportunity to live alongside refugees in a spirit of service and mutual care.